eevleevs/jscad-open/README.md

-# JSCAD redirect Chrome extension
+# Open in JSCAD - Chrome extension

 This extension redirects the browser to https://jscad.app, either: